Genevive-Mbesi/Bank-of-Flatiron-code-challange/README.md

 - Add a new transaction by filling out and submitting the form.
 The new transaction will be added to the table (not persisted to the backend).
 - Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term will be shown in the transactions table.
 - Sort transactions alphabetically by category or description.
-- Delete a transaction, which removes it from the table.

 ## Getting Started